itdelatrisu/opsu/README.md

 `Songs` folder or set the `BeatmapDirectory` value in the generated configuration file to the path of the root song directory.

+Note that beatmaps are typically delivered as OSZ files.
+These can be extracted with any ZIP tool, and opsu! will automatically extract them into the songs folder if placed in the root directory.

 ### First Run
 The `Music Offset` value will likely need to be adjusted when playing for the first time, or whenever hit objects are out of sync with the music.
 This and